Artist: New York Philharmonic

 Year: 1893

 First published as N°5.
 Wrote it while in the United States (1892-1895) where he teached at the National Conservatory.
-Through one of his pupils, young black Harry T. Burleigh, Dvorak first came in contact with spirituals and you can hear that in this symphony (see also: Largo from the Second Movement and Humoreske from his 7th Symphony).
+Through one of his pupils, young black Harry T. Burleigh, Dvorak came in contact with spirituals and you can hear that in this symphony (see also: Largo from the Second Movement and Humoreske from his 7th Symphony).
 First performed by the New York Philharmonic conducted by Anton Seidl at Carnegie Hall, NY.

 Covers: